wikrie/scprime_price_check/README.md

 Install python dependencies

-$ pip install -r requeriments.txt
+$ pip install -r requirements.txt

 Edit the config.py and change base_cmd to your needs.
 You need to edit it to match what you would be using to launch spc outside its directory.
 So something like '/var/lib/spc'.
 Test the script.